pkErbynn/learn-web-technologies/presentations and labs/Module 2 - Intro to Db with Postgres/Databases with Postgres.md

     ```roomsql
       SELECT * FROM students;
     ```
+* Show only the first names and emails of all students.
-* Show only the first names and emails of all student.
+* Show only the first names and emails of all students order by name.
 * Show only the last names and emails of the first three students.
 * Show a student with a particular first name using the WHERE clause.
+* Display the student with the high score.
+* What is the total score of all the students?
+* Stretch
+    * Create another possible table and make a reference to it from the student table